clojure-expectations/expectations/README.md

  *  simply require expectations and your tests will be run on JVM shutdown.
  *  what you are testing is inferred from the expected and actual types
- *  stacktraces are trimmed of clojure library lines
+ *  stacktraces are trimmed of clojure library lines and java.lang lines
  *  focused error & failure messages

 ## Credit